-Many people suffer from difficulty sleeping.
-The reasons can be many and complicated, with some individuals suffering from a combination of factors that make consistent, restful sleep harder to attain.
+Many people have difficulty sleeping.
+The reasons can be many and complicated, with some individuals experiencing a combination of factors that make consistent, restful sleep harder to attain.

 Although exercise is touted as a way to improve the quality of your sleep, in some cases it can make sleep more difficult.
 If you are trying to sleep soon after exercising, you might be making things harder on yourself.

 Many people use exercise to improve their sleep habits.
 But it's all a matter of timing, and depending on when you exercise, the effect might be the reverse.
 Many people like early morning or afternoon workouts to help invigorate them and help them feel more energetic as they go through a full day or work or classes.
 Immediately following moderate exercise, you are likely to feel very awake, which could be frustrating if you are hoping to sleep shortly after exercise.
 Late night exercise is likely to leave you feeling wide awake, and you will find it difficult to fall asleep.